Tesla's Musk sees 20,000 Model 3s in December, shares slip

 REUTERS: Tesla Inc's shares fell 2.5 percent on Monday after Chief Executive Elon Musk said late on Sunday that the carmaker was set to start production of its new electric Model 3 sedan this week and would produce 20,000 per month by December, roughly in line with its previous targets.

-Some analysts have been skeptical about the Model 3's planned July launch after production delays and quality issues marred the launches of its Model S sedan and Model X sports utility vehicle.
+Some analysts have been sceptical about the Model 3's planned July launch after production delays and quality issues marred the launches of its Model S sedan and Model X sports utility vehicle.

 Tesla's shares are up more than 60 percent this year, partly on expectations of a strong launch for its Model 3, the first car it has aimed at the mass market.
 Tesla has a market value of US$58 billion, greater than General Motors Co and Ford Motor Co .